our donors

 The Joseph L. Pyles Memorial Fund distributed funds to the Lottie Moon Christmas Offering, Foreign Mission Board, and the Southern Baptist Convention.

-Dr. Harvey Roys was a dermatologist and a bi-vocational pastor in the Seattle area.
+Dr. Harvey Roys was a dermatologist and bi-vocational pastor in the Seattle area.
 His parents were missionaries in China.
-He served as pastor of Lake Washington, Inglemoor, and Brooklyn Ave Baptist Churches.
+He served as pastor of Lake Washington, Inglemoor, and Brooklyn Ave.
+Baptist Churches.
 He also assisted in the beginning of FBC of Bothell, Queensgate Baptist Church, Mercer Island Baptist Church, and Meadowdale Baptist Church.

 Cecil Sims noted that “he was humble and served sacrificially in whatever opportunity the Lord presented to him.”